nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

       Make sure that **Automatic requests** is enabled in LTE Link Monitor.

 #.
-Connect the nRF9160-based board to the PC with a USB cable.
+Connect the nRF9160-based kit to the PC with a USB cable.
 #.
-Power on the nRF9160-based board.
+Power on the nRF9160-based kit.
 #.
-Click :guilabel:`Select Device` and select the particular board entry from the drop-down list in the LTE Link Monitor.
+Click :guilabel:`Select Device` and select the particular kit entry from the drop-down list in the LTE Link Monitor.
 #.
-Observe that the LTE Link monitor app starts AT communication with the modem of the nRF9160-based board and shows the status of the communication in the display terminal.
+Observe that the LTE Link monitor app starts AT communication with the modem of the nRF9160-based kit and shows the status of the communication in the display terminal.
    The app also displays any information that is logged on UART.

    .. note::